appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 Instead of using page numbers and sizes, cursor-based pagination uses a cursor, which is a unique identifier that points to a specific item in the dataset.

-To implement cursor-based pagination in a `user's` database, use the widget's `previousPageVisited` and `nextPageVisited` reference properties to track visited pages.

 1. Enable the **Server-side pagination** property in the table.
-2. Create a query, and configure pagination in the query using the pagination method.
+2. Create a query and use `previousPageVisited` and `nextPageVisited` reference properties to implement pagination.

    ```sql
    SELECT * FROM users {{<widget_name>.nextPageVisited ?
 "WHERE id > "+ " "+ <widget_name>.tableData[<widget_name>.tableData.length-1]["id"] : <widget_name>.previousPageVisited ?
 "WHERE id <"+ " "+ <widget_name>.tableData[0]["id"] : "" }} ORDER BY id LIMIT {{<widget_name>.pageSize}} ;